Melissa-AI/Melissa/README.md

 Melissa is a <del>virtual</del> assistant for OS X, Windows and Linux systems.
 She currently uses either Google's speech-to-text engine or CMU's Sphinx, OS X's `say` command or Linux's `espeak` command along with some magical scripting which makes her alive, developed by [Tanay Pant](http://tanaypant.com) and a group of sorcerers.

+## Quickstart
+After cloning/downloading the repo

+    cd Melissa-Core
+    pip intall -r requirements.text
+    python main.py

-Check out our [wiki](https://github.com/Melissa-AI/Melissa-Core/wiki), where we have installation and configuration instructions, usage guide as well as relevant documentation.
+For more details check out our [wiki](https://github.com/Melissa-AI/Melissa-Core/wiki), where we have installation and configuration instructions, usage guide as well as relevant documentation.

 ### Discussion and Support